France Biking: Burgundy & Loire Valley

 Included meals: Breakfast, Farewell dinner

-Cheverny region to Beaugency bike ride
+Cheverny region loop via Beaugency bike ride

 - Physical intensity: 2 out of 5